SourcePointUSA/android-cmp-app/README.md

 | `onUIFinished`         	|                	|

 ## Loading the First Layer Message
-Call `spConsentLib.loadMessage()` from the Activity `onResume` callback  to layout the First Layer Message
+In order to show the FLM, the method `spConsentLib.loadMessage()` has to be called.

+IMPORTANT : The `loadMessage` needs to be invoked from the Activity `onResume` callback because during its execution all the components involved in the save consent process get created.
+If you try to load directly the Privacy Manager without calling the `loadMessage`, you won't be able to save the edited consent.

 Kotlin
 ```kotlin